Blog

 Florida is a “no-fault” state, which means you must first turn to your own Personal Injury Protection (PIP) insurance to cover initial expenses after a crash.
 Your PIP policy will cover up to $10,000 in medical bills and lost wages, regardless of who was at fault.
 However, the serious injuries common in drunk driving accidents often result in costs that far exceed this limit.
 To recover compensation beyond your PIP coverage, you must file a claim against the drunk driver.
 This process involves proving that your injuries meet a certain severity threshold under Florida law.
 Understanding how to work within the state’s car accident laws is critical for getting the full amount you’re owed.

-Proving the Long-Term Impact of Your Injuries
+Showing the Full Impact of Your Injuries

 Drunk driving accidents can cause devastating injuries that have a lasting impact on your life.
 Proving the full extent of these damages is a major challenge.
 Your claim isn’t just about the medical bills you have today; it’s also about future medical treatments, ongoing physical therapy, lost earning capacity if you can’t return to work, and the physical and emotional pain you endure.
 Quantifying these long-term effects requires extensive evidence, such as medical records, expert testimony from doctors, and financial analysis.
 For example, a traumatic brain injury can require lifelong care, and it’s essential that your settlement accounts for these future needs.
 A skilled attorney knows how to build a case that clearly demonstrates the accident’s true cost.